PERSONAL BEST PRACTICES

 This is one of the simplest ways to help the cause.
 Practice sustainability in your home and your daily life.
-This can be done a small scale, like using reusable bags for groceries, or on a large scale, by supporting candidates for public office and programs that support sustainability.
+This can be done on a small scale, like using reusable bags for groceries, or on a large scale, by supporting candidates for public office and programs that support sustainability.

 REDUCE (CONSERVE) ENERGY